Wouter-Bekker-AI/CtrlSpeak/docs/tooling.md

 `configure_identity_keywords()` keeps the voice trigger list synchronized with the identity folders.
 Once configured, the helpers recognize:

 - `chat with <identity>` – immediately relaunches SocialRobot with the requested identity via the transcription server (no action is taken when the user asks for the already-active persona).
+Close variants like “chat was assistant” are recognised automatically.
 - `goodbye <identity>` – immediately ends the current conversation and shuts the bot down from the CtrlSpeak main process before SocialRobot processes the utterance.
+Light punctuation (for example, “goodbye, assistant”) remains valid.

 The `<identity>` placeholder uses the directory names under `third_party/social_robot/identities/`.
 Call `configure_identity_keywords()` whenever you add or remove identities (for example, during application startup) to keep the registry current.